 For children aged 8 -13

-Join Jenna Oldaker from Murrup Art for an exciting art workshop.
+Join Jenna Oldaker from Murrup Art for an free and exciting art workshop.
 Jenna is a Wadawurrung Traditional Owner and Visual Artist who creates vibrant and contemporary artworks inspired by her ancestors and their spirits.
-Learn about Wadawurrung culture and Country whi
+Learn a

 When: 2pm -3pm